atsukotominaga/music-adaptation/material/expstimuli/audio/README.md

 None of them is implemented (both articulation and dynamics missing).

 ### Tempo (from IOIs)
-First, we created baseline performances for the tempo.
+First, we created baseline performances for tempo.
 3 performances out of 31 performances were randomly selected from the dataset and interonset intervals (IOIs) were averaged across the 3 performances.
 Due to the size of the dataset (i.e., only 31 performances), some performances were used twice.

-We confirmed that the identical performance was not selected within each random selection.
+We confirmed that the identical performance was not selected within each random selection (i.e., each selection (combination) consists of 3 different performances).

 ### Articulation (from durations)
-We used only Sub20 and 21 for the reason above.
-We followed exactly the same process as the tempo for duration values.
+We used only SubNr20 and 21 for the reason above.
+Since there were only 4 performances in total (2 from SubNr20 and 2 from SubNr 21), we used each value 4 times.

 ### Dynamics (from velocity profiles)
-We followed exactly the same process as the tempo for velocity values.
+We followed exactly the same process as tempo for velocity values.

+We created 16 different base-line instances (performances).
+Each instance has unique values for tempo and velocity.

+Articulation values were coming from 4 performances and each performance was used 4 times.
+The order of each performance was randomised.

+> There were performance_1 x 4, performance_2 x 4, performance_3 x 4, performance_4 x 4.
+> We randomly ordered 16 performances for each instance (e.g., articulation values for instance 1 was from performance_2, articulation values for instance 2 was from performance_3 etc.)

 ## 2, 3.
 Intermediate (articulation/dynamics)
 Corresponding sheet music: stim_a/stim_d